Quickly becoming one of the most popular among patients and dentists alike, dental implants offer an innovative alternative to dentures or bridges.

-Implants are made of various materials, the implants we use at SEDA Dental are of the very highest quality.
-Dental implants are today's best alternative to replacing your natural teeth.
+While implants may be made from various materials, the implants we use at SEDA Dental are of the very highest quality.
+Dental implants are today’s best alternative to replacing your natural teeth.

 Dental implants support crowns or dentures and look like real teeth, and feel like real teeth, because the implants are anchored securely and permanently.
 With dental implants you can eat and chew again without pain or irritation.